karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-1.md

 ![dotnet-list-templates](/img/dotnet-list-installed-templates.png)

 ## **1.4.
-Using your custom templates with the .NET CLI**
+Using your templates with the .NET CLI**

-Once you have installed your templates you can start creating new projects with them using the ``dotnet new <TEMPLATE_NAME>`` command.
+Once you have installed your templates you can start creating new projects (or new solutions) with them using the ``dotnet new <TEMPLATE_NAME>`` command.

-If your template needs some command options you can rely on the template engine to pick the values for you or you can customize it.

-If you want to customize the options you can add a ``dotnetcli.host.json`` file inside the ``.template.config`` folder.
+If your template needs some command line parameters you can customize them by adding  a ``dotnetcli.host.json`` file inside the ``.template.config`` folder.

-It's a pretty simple file were you can specify the short and long names for each of the command line options.
+In the ``dotnetcli.host.json`` file you can specify the short and long names for each of the command line parameters.

-Here's a brief example:
+Here's an example:
 ```javascript
 {
     "$schema": "http://json.schemastore.org/dotnetcli.host",